HDFGroup/vol-cache/README.md

   * --shuffle: Whether to shuffle the samples at the beginning of each epoch.
   * --local_storage [Default: ./]: The path of the local storage.

-For the read benchmark, it is important to isolate the DRAM caching effect.
-By default, during the first iteration, the system will cache all the data on the memory (RSS), unless the memory capacity is not big enough to cache all the data.
-This ends up with a very high bandwidth at second iteration, and it is independent of where the node-local storage are.
+To accurately assess the read benchmark, isolating the effects of DRAM caching is crucial.
+By default, during the first iteration, the system caches all data in memory (RSS) unless the memory capacity is insufficient to store all the data.
+As a result, the second iteration achieves a very high bandwidth, regardless of the location of the node-local storage.

-To remove the cache / buffering effect for read benchmarks, one can allocate a big array that is close to the size of the RAM, so that it does not have any extra space to cache the input HDF5 file.
-This can be achieve by setting ```MEMORY_PER_PROC``` (memory per process in Giga Byte). **However, this might cause the compute node to crash.** The other way is to read dummpy files by setting ```CACHE_NUM_FILES``` (number of dummpy files to read per process).
+To remove the cache / buffering effect for read benchmarks, one can allocate a big array close to the RAM size so that it does not have any extra space to cache the input HDF5 file.
+This can be achieved by setting ```MEMORY_PER_PROC``` (memory per process in Giga Byte). **However, this might cause the compute node to crash.** The other way is to read dummy files by setting ```CACHE_NUM_FILES``` (number of dummy files to read per process).

 ## Citation
 If you use Cache VOL, please cite the following paper